javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 alert(phrase); // Error: phrase is not defined
 ```

 As we can see, `var` pierces through `if`, `for` or other code blocks.
-That's because a long time ago in JavaScript blocks had no Lexical Environments.
+That's because in previous versions of JavaScript, blocks had no Lexical Environments.
 And `var` is a reminiscence of that.

-## "var" are processed at the function start
+## "var" variables are processed at the start of the function

 `var` declarations are processed when the function starts (or script starts for globals).